 Humans play an integral role shaping landscapes.
-Teaching and research in Human Systems and Environment (HSE) seeks to understand how human systems evolve, influence and are influenced by this dynamic relationship.
+Teaching and research in Human Systems & Environment (HSE) seeks to understand how human systems evolve, influence, and are influenced by this dynamic relationship.

 We conduct research around the world in such places as Canada, Mexico, Peru, Ghana, China and the Middle East.
 We specialize in urban and economic geography, GIS, medical geography, and human-environment interactions.
 Below are our HSE research interests by sub-area and faculty member.

 - urban development (Ahmed, Chatterjee, Fry, Rice)